michal-niedzwiedzki/php-integration-testing/README.md

 **Objective:** to get the non-testable code to more testable state.

-In class CustomersRepository there is some database connection hardcoding done.
+In class *Repository* there is some database connection hardcoding done.
 Replace the hardcoding with PDO instance passed as constructor parameter.

 Write a test for `fetchById` method and run `vendor/bin/phpunit`.
 Expect them to fail due to MySQL server not running.

 **Highlight:** This technique is called Dependency Injection.
-Most commonly used in constructors.
+Most commonly dependency is injected upon construction.

 Exercise 2: mocking 101
 -----------------------

-**Objective:** to learn how mock objects
+**Objective:** to learn how mock objects.

 Refer to the PHPUnit documentation at https://phpunit.de/manual/current/en/test-doubles.html